Secession Convention to Houston,

 Events moved too quickly for Houston to control.
 One by one his efforts to cool the situation failed.
 The Texas legislature called a convention, which on February 1, 1861, approved the Ordinance of Secession.
 The issue was not quite settled.
-In 1845, Texans had voted to join the Union, and in 1861, unlike the other Southern states, Texas held a popular referendum on the secession question.
+In 1845, Texans had voted to join the Union, and in 1861, Texas held a popular referendum on the secession question.
 It passed overwhelmingly on February 23.
 In the meantime, the convention had been busy, seizing federal arsenals in San Antonio and elsewhere.

 The Secession Convention reassembled on March 5, declared Texas independent, took further steps to join it to the Confederacy, and reorganized the state's government.
 In doing this it declared that all current officeholders must swear a loyalty oath to the Confederacy.
 Sam Houston refused, and on March 16 the convention removed him from office.

 This message from the Convention, just four days before Houston was forced from office, shows the continuing tug-of-war for control of the state's machinery of government between Houston and the Convention.

 Resolved that His Excellency